upperlinecode/SeriousSelectors/README.md

 ### selector_6

 Select all image elements that have a parent that is a div.
-When this selector is correct, you'll see that the board area becomes a very small jagged grey line, this will be fixed soon.
+When this selector is correct, the two red chunks will disappear and you'll be able to see all of the red board pieces.

 ### selector_7

 Select all elements with a class of "cell" that have a parent div element (not just all elements with a class of cell, since according to the html, the board is also just a larger cell).

-The correct selector will result in the outlines of all of the cells of the board correctly displaying.
-You will also be able to see all of the red board pieces.
-The board should still be centered.
+The correct selector will result in the outline of all of the cells of the board correctly displaying.
+The board should be centered.

 ### selector_8